kvasdopil/ui-gen/docs/MEMORY.md

   - Object stores:
     - `screens` with key `"all"` storing array of ScreenData
     - `viewportTransform` with key `"current"` storing ViewportTransform
-  - Auto-saves screens whenever they change
+  - Auto-saves screens whenever they change (debounced by 300ms to prevent race conditions)
   - Auto-saves viewport transform with 500ms debounce
   - Auto-loads screens and viewport transform on mount
   - Easy to swap for backend persistence (just implement Storage interface)